Friday, August 28, 2009

 2) Hated-H8130- śânê' -saw-nay'-A primitive root; to hate (personally): - enemy, foe, (be) hate (-ful, -r), odious, X utterly.

-shows the same Greek word for "hated" as the New Testament Greek text cited in Romans 9:13 (Gr- Miseo)
+NOTE: The Septuagint (Greek translation of the Old Testament) in Malachi 1:3 shows the same Greek word for "hated" as the New Testament Greek text cited in Romans 9:13 (Gr- Miseo)

 The Biblical text makes it quite clear...
 You can not reconcile the "all encompassing" love of God with his hatred of Esau.